Rare-earth element: Geological distribution

 Among the anhydrous rare-earth phosphates, it is the tetragonal mineral xenotime that incorporates yttrium and the HREE, whereas the monoclinic monazite phase incorporates cerium and the LREE preferentially.
 The smaller size of the HREE allows greater solid solubility in the rock-forming minerals that make up Earth's mantle, and thus yttrium and the HREE show less enrichment in Earth's crust relative to chondritic abundance than does cerium and the LREE.

 This has economic consequences: large ore bodies of LREE are known around the world and are being exploited.
 Ore bodies for HREE are more rare, smaller, and less concentrated.
 Most of the current supply of HREE originates in the "ion-absorption clay" ores of Southern China.
 Some versions provide concentrates containing about 65% yttrium oxide, with the HREE being present in ratios reflecting the Oddo–Harkins rule: even-numbered REE at abundances of about 5% each, and odd-numbered REE at abundances of about 1% each.
 Similar compositions are found in xenotime or gadolinite.

-Well-known minerals containing yttrium, and other HREE, include gadolinite, xenotime, samarskite, euxenite, fergusonite, yttrotantalite, yttrotungstite, yttrofluorite (a variety of fluorite), thalenite, yttrialite.
+Well-known minerals containing yttrium, and other HREE, include gadolinite, xenotime, samarskite, euxenite, fergusonite, yttrotantalite, yttrotungstite, yttrofluorite (a variety of fluorite), thalenite, and yttrialite.
 Small amounts occur in zircon, which derives its typical yellow fluorescence from some of the accompanying HREE.
-The zirconium mineral eudialyte, such as is found in southern Greenland, contains small but potentially useful amounts of yttrium.
+The zirconium mineral eudialyte, such as is found in southern Greenland (an autonomous territory of Denmark), contains small but potentially useful amounts of yttrium.
 Of the above yttrium minerals, most played a part in providing research quantities of lanthanides during the discovery days.
 Xenotime is occasionally recovered as a byproduct of heavy-sand processing, but is not as abundant as the similarly recovered monazite (which typically contains a few percent of yttrium).
 Uranium ores from Ontario have occasionally yielded yttrium as a byproduct.

 Well-known minerals containing cerium, and other LREE, include bastnäsite, monazite, allanite, loparite, ancylite, parisite, lanthanite, chevkinite, cerite, stillwellite, britholite, fluocerite, and cerianite.
 Monazite (marine sands from Brazil, India, or Australia; rock from South Africa), bastnäsite (from Mountain Pass rare earth mine, or several localities in China), and loparite (Kola Peninsula, Russia) have been the principal ores of cerium and the light lanthanides.